mmbros/gnucash-insert-prices/README.md

 In case of error, all the updates are discarded.

-If no error is found, the gnucash fil will be saved.
+If no error is found, the gnucash file will be saved.